Ukraine tensions push yields on safe-haven Bunds to record lows

 * Investors seek safe havens amid escalation in Ukraine tensions

-* Italy slips back into recession as Q2 GDP unexpectedly shrinks (Updates prices, adds fresh analyst comments)
+* Italy slips back into recession as Q2 GDP unexpectedly shrinks (Updates prices, adds German auction, quote)

 By Marius Zaharia